 At Gonzalez & Cartwright, P.A., our truck crash attorneys work diligently and methodically to investigate the cause(s) of your truck crash and identify all parties that bear some responsibility for the accident.
 We also gather all the evidence needed to support your claim(s), which can include police reports, safety inspection reports, maintenance logs, employment records, video footage, and witness statements, among many other pieces of evidence.

-Why Choose Gonzalez & Cartwright to Pursue Your Lawsuit Following a Truck Accident in Hollywood, FL?
+Why Choose Gonzalez & Cartwright to Pursue Your Lawsuit Following a Truck Accident?

 As truck accident lawyers we work hard to ensure that our clients are properly compensated for injuries and other damages suffered in the wake of a truck crash.
 Our attorneys have more than three decades of combined experience investigating truck accidents and pursuing truck crash claims on behalf of clients.
 One reason why hiring a law firm with extensive experience pursuing this type of case is that all potentially liable parties need to be identified in order to maximize the value of your claim.